 Ingredients

-- 1½ pounds (680 g) cabbage green spring cabbage, pointed or savoy cabbage
+- 1½ pounds (680 g) cabbage green spring cabbage or pointed cabbage

 - 1 onion finely chopped